ImageMagick/Usage-Markdown/files/index.md

 ~~~

 This will produce a single montage index image of all the JPEG files in the current directory.
-Note, however, that I needed to quote the argument to prevent my UNIX shell from expanding the filenames rather than ImageMagick.
+Note, however, that I needed to quote the argument to prevent my Unix shell from expanding the filenames rather than ImageMagick.
 See below for a more complete "`montage`" specification.

 Of course, the Linux shells can also expand '`*`' and '`?`' characters passed to them unquoted.